BGforgeNet/bg2-tweaks-and-tricks/docs/gameplay.md

 You really think that you can steal an enormous greatsword from an ancient red dragon?
 Come on, Bilbo, get real.

-### PnP-like True Grandmastery
+### PnP-like Grand Mastery

-It's well known that Grandmastery was nerfed in BG2 by Bioware for "balance".
-And there's a mod by W. Weimer that restores it to the original, unnerfed version; and there's an option to open Grandmastery to multiclass characters, as well.
+It's well known that Grand Mastery was nerfed in BG2 by Bioware for "balance".
+And there's a mod by W. Weimer that restores it to the original, unnerfed version; and there's an option to open Grand Mastery to multiclass characters, as well.

 However, in [PnP](<https://adnd2e.fandom.com/wiki/Weapon_Mastery_(POCT)#Weapon_Mastery>), not every fighter should be able to become a Grand Master.
 It is only available to single class fighters.
 Presumably, that also includes kitted characters.
 Unfortunately, pretty much all true classes in BG2 share the same fate - they are overshadowed by their kits.